SanikaSajwani/Java_OOP_Course/README.md

 - Method: total_length() (calls perimeter_shape() using super).

 Main Class
-- Creates three objects (Obj1, Obj2, Obj3 using copy constructor).
+- Creates three objects (Obj1, Obj2, Obj3 using different types of constructors).
 - Calls methods to compute perimeters and prints results.

 Check out the full implementation in the repository! 🚀